Trend Micro Review: Quick Expert Summary

 Trend Micro’s password manager does the basics well, but it doesn’t have a lot of features compared to others on the market.
 It has easy-to-use password saving and autofill capabilities, and I like the functionality of its password generator.
 However, it doesn’t provide many additional features like 2FA (two-factor authentication), password vault auditing, or password sharing, which are included with most top password managers these days.

 Trend Micro’s parental controls are basic but really intuitive.
+That said, they lack many features included in standalone parental control tools.
 You can use them to:

 - Block websites.